Keyboard shortcuts

 “Committee-only” and “internal commits only” mean the primitive is ticket-gated to the organism’s committee peers.
 It still lives on the shared universe; the ticket gate supplies access control.

-An example gov: ethereum.superchain
+An example coalition: ethereum.superchain

 Composition